microsoft/msagljs/website/docs/getting-started.md

 // attach the graph to the renderer: this causes the layout engine to run and the graph to be rendered renderer.setGraph(graph)
 ```
+Function ``function parseJSON(json: JSONGraph | SimpleJSONGraph): Graph`` can accept an object of [SimpleJSONGraph ](https://github.com/microsoft/msagljs/blob/e36c5693cd07f2a6e28d8775c7afbb54226c2022/modules/parser/src/dotparser.ts#L1224) type, or as [Graph of dotparser](https://github.com/anvaka/dotparser/blob/934be0396f4e89f9554c52e088ff5a4ae3e5fe94/index.d.ts#L53).
+#### From ".txt", "tsv", or ".csv"
 Function 'parseTXT()' from @msagl/parser will try to parse a file with extention '.txt', '.tsv',
 or '.csv'.
-Each line of the file defines an edge and expected to follow pattern "sourceId\ttargetId",
+Each line of the file defines an edge and expected to follow pattern "sourceId targetId".
-"sourceId targetId", or "sourceId,targetId": this creating a directe edge sourceId->targetId.
-That is two words, indicating the IDs of the edge source and the edge target,
-separated by a tabulation symbol, by a space, or by a comma.
- Explain parseJSON!!!!!
+The blank between sourceId and targetId can be replaced by a comma, or a tab character.